Part 2 of the blog series: Navigating the 2020 National Electrical Code updates

 - 230.67 Surge protection

 If you read the NEC update post for specifiers, you may recall code 230.67, which outlines surge protection requirements for service equipment.
 As a contractor, you should also take note of this change.

 The code now requires either Type 1 or Type 2 surge protection for services supplying all dwelling units, including single- and two-family and multi-family residences.
 Surge protection devices must be located within the service equipment or adjacent to it.
 To keep the surge protection closer to the protected loads, particularly in a multi-family unit, the surge protection device can be installed at each dwelling’s load center or panelboard.

 Why is whole-home surge protection now mandatory, even for repaired or replaced equipment?
 This code change was made to safeguard vital safety-focused electronics in a household, such as GFCI devices, smoke alarms, and heat detectors.

 There’s a good reason why new codes go into effect every three years —these standards ensure people and buildings are safer.

 To catch up on the code changes impacting specifiers, be sure to read part one of this series: Specifiers: What you need to know about the 2020 National Electrical Code.

-Are you interested in learning about even more code changes?
-If so, check out my latest training video: Innovation Talk: 2020 National Electrical Code Change Highlights.
+Are you interested in learning about even more code change?
+If so, check out these videos regarding the Residential and Commercial/Industrial segments.
 You’ll need access to the mySchneider Partner Portal to watch.
 If you haven’t yet created an account, you can sign up here.